 How can Dale & Dunphy Solicitors assist

-If you need specialist advice in relation to any criminal investigation or prosecution, including mobile phones and driving then get in touch with KIERAN DUNPHY 07748 638752 E: firstname.lastname@example.org and let us help.
+If you have been charged or have a summons to attend court for any criminal investigation or prosecution, including mobile phones / driving then get in touch with KIERAN DUNPHY 07748 638752 E: firstname.lastname@example.org and let us help.
 We can advise on all aspects of your case.